 The Conservancy’s Key Goals

-With 13 acres of land in Washington, DC placed into a conservancy as open green space, never to be developed, the Tregaron Conservancy has preserved, stabilized and begun to rehabilitate what was once a severely neglected and deteriorated landscape.
+With 13 acres of land in Washington, DC placed into a conservancy as open green space, the Tregaron Conservancy has preserved, stabilized and begun to rehabilitate what was once a severely neglected and deteriorated landscape.

 All of the Conservancy’s work is guided by the original landscape designs of architect Charles Adams Platt and landscape architect Ellen Biddle Shipman, and by consultation with preservation-focused landscape architects, arborists, horticulturists and other professionals.